 Description of the Procedure

-The radiation source will be placed inside your body on or near the affected area.
-This provides higher doses of radiation in a shorter time.
-The radioactive sources are in the form of wires, seeds, or rods.
-This treatment is mostly used for cancers of the head and neck, breast, uterus, thyroid, cervix, and prostate.
-The 2 main types of internal radiation are:
+The doctor will put the radiation source on or near the problem site in your body.
+This gives you higher doses in a shorter time.
+The sources are in the form of wires, seeds, or rods.
+This method is for cancers of the: